-Debt arrangement fee is recognised on a fixed percentage of debt facility approved by financial institution to the funds.
-This fee compensates and contributes to a single performance obligation, the Company's obligation will generally be satisfied upon the approval of debt facility to the fund and therefore recognised as revenue at a point in time.
+Debt arrangement fee is recognised on a fixed percentage of debt facility approved by financial institution to the funds under management of the Company.
+This fee compensates and contributes to a single performance obligation, the Company's obligation will generally be satisfied upon the approval of debt facility to the mutual fund and therefore recognised as revenue at a point in time.